philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 this  >>>  SomeClass.prototype
 ```

-Hopefully this isn't too confusing, but in case it is, the [GitHub README](https://github.com/philipwalton/private-parts#controlling-the-prototype-chain) goes into more detail about the prototype chain and how you can control it.
+Hopefully this isn't too confusing, but in case it is, the [Private Parts README](https://github.com/philipwalton/private-parts) goes into much more detail about how it all works.

-## What About Protected Members and Subclasses?
+## Protected Members and Class Heirachies

 The Private Parts key function limits the access of private members to just the scope where its defined.
-But what if your programs contain subclass that are defined in separate scopes or separate files altogether?
+But what if your programs contain subclasses that are defined in separate scopes or separate files altogether?

 Private Parts is a fairly low level privacy solution and doesn't attempt to solve all problems.
 It doesn't have an out-of-the-box solution for subclasses; however, it provides you with all the tools you'd need to build your own.